Nath-A/Nath-A/README.md

 # Hellow and welcome on my GitHub profile 👋🏾

 My name is Nath(alie) and I am a junior front-end developer, living in Brussels and studying at [BeCode](https://becode.org/learn/junior-web-developer/).
-I am currently looking for a two-months internship (*not in remote pleeeaaaaaase* 🙏🏾 ) for august and september 2021 !
+I am currently looking for a two-months internship (*not in remote pleeeaaaaaase* 🙏🏾 ) for september and october 2021 !

 ## 🔨 I’m currently working on ...